 About the Author

-Benjamin C. Kinney is a speculative fiction author, neuroscientist, and the assistant editor of the science fiction magazine Escape Pod.
-In his Escape Pod role, he’s been a Hugo and Ignyte Award finalist.
-His stories have appeared or are forthcoming in Analog Science Fiction & Fact, Strange Horizons, Lightspeed, and more.
-He currently lives in St. Louis with three cats and a spacefaring wife.
+Benjamin C. Kinney is a speculative fiction author, neuroscientist, and Hugo and Ignyte Award finalist.
+He worked as the assistant editor of the science fiction magazine Escape Pod from 2017-2023.
+His stories have appeared in Analog Science Fiction & Fact, Sunday Morning Transport, Lightspeed, and more.
+He currently lives in St. Louis with three cats, one son, and a spacefaring wife.

 How can I contact you?